zhengjunyao-work/arc24/docs/modeling/Iteration_27_fix_data_augmentation_bug.md

 ### Overfit to train and learn the input distribution

 TODO: can I learn two tasks and still overfit to train?
+TODO: plot showing that we get the same or better results when also learning the input distribution

 ## Conclusion